koehlma/momba/_sources/gym/index.md.txt

 The Momba Gym API has two parts:

 1. It exposes an OpenAI Gym compatible training environment.
-2. It exposes convenience function for deep statistical model checking.
+2. It exposes convenience functions for deep statistical model checking.

 ## Training Environment